 Made with only wild-caught Alaskan salmon (which contains more omega-3 fatty acids than farm-raised salmon), this supplement is made without doesn’t contain any artificial additives, flavors or preservatives – in fact, the only ingredient is pure Alaskan salmon oil.

 - Contains more than 15 Omega-3, Omega-6, and Arachidonic fatty acids

 - Each pump contains 11% DHA and 10% EPA by volume

 Ingredients: Alaskan salmon oil

-User Reviews: Most owners reported excellent improvement in their dog’s coat condition after starting this supplement, although a few noted that it gave their dog diarrhea when they started using the product.
-However, this can occur with any fish-oil supplement, and it is easy to avoid by simply starting at a low dose and gradually increasing the amount given to your dog.
+User Reviews: Most owners reported excellent improvement in their dog’s shedding after starting this supplement, although a few noted that it gave their dog diarrhea when they started using the product.
+However, this can occur with any fish oil supplement, and it is easy to avoid by simply starting at a low dose and gradually increasing the amount given to your dog.

 Bottom Line: One of the few high-quality supplements that is made with only fish oil (there are no preservatives used in the formula), this is a great supplement for large-dog owners who want to provide their pet with only all-natural products.
 It is a bit expensive, but that’s to be expected from such a high-quality product.

 Benefits of Fish Oil for Dogs

 As explained earlier, fish oil supplements for dogs are often very helpful for treating a variety of canine health problems.
 This includes:

 Some dogs suffer from intestinal inflammation, which can be caused by genetic factors, poor food choice, parasites or infectious disease.
 And, while many of these conditions will also require medications or veterinary treatment to heal, dog fish oil supplements can be very beneficial for treating the inflammation.